-1 all extra equip ment of cars are identified, and any necessa ry

-2 documen tation is issued d .

-~ A > 1

-3 (k) A railroad corporation doing business in this state shall 4 ensure that its employees know and understand the requirements 5 of this section.

-6 (l) A railroad corporation shall partner with the commission to 7 determine what temperature readings above ambient temperature 8 of an identified defective car constitute a defect.

-9 (m) (1) The commission shall enforce this section.

-10 (2) A railroad corporation in violation of this section shall be liable for a penalty of not less than twenty-five thousand dollars(\$25,000) for each violation of this section.

-13 SEC.
-3. Section 7664 is added to the Public Utilities Code, to 14 read:

-15 7664. (a) For purpose purposes of this section, the following 16 definitions apply:

-(1) "Branch line" means a secondary railroad track segment or route of railroad tracks that branches off from a main-railroad line.
+- (k) A railroad corporation doing business in this state shall ensure that its employees know and understand the requirements of this section. - (1) A railroad corporation shall partner with the commission to determine what temperature readings above ambient temperature of an identified defective car constitute a defect. - (m) (1) The commission shall enforce this section. - (2) A railroad corporation in violation of this section shall be liable for a penalty of not less than twenty-five thousand dollars (\$25,000) for each violation of this section. - (d) As part of a new or existing proceeding, the commission shall do all of the following: - (1) Establish a process for freight train crews to receive alerts from wayside detectors. - (2) Create standards for freight train inspections to be conducted following the receipt of an alert from a wayside detector, including the obligation of a railroad corporation to ensure that railroad employees are aware of these standards. - (3) Adopt rules necessary to implement this section, including establishing a penalty of not less than twenty-five thousand dollars (\$25,000) for each violation of this section by a railroad corporation. - SEC.
+3. Section 7664 is added to the Public Utilities Code, to read: - 7664. (a) For purposes of this section, the following definitions apply: - (1) "Branch line" means a segment or route of railroad tracks that branches off from a main line. - (2) "Main line" means a segment or route of railroad tracks of a Class I railroad, as documented in current timetables filed by the Class I railroad with the Federal Railroad Administration under

+7 SB 667

-20 (2) "Main line" means a segment or route of railroad tracks of 21 a Class I railroad, as documented in current timetables filed by the 22 Class I railroad with the Federal Railroad Administration under 23 Part 217.7 of Title 49 of the Code of Federal Regulations, over 24 which 5,000,000 or more gross tons of railroad traffic is transported 25 annually, or used for regularly scheduled intercity or commuter 26 rail passenger service, or both.
-For purposes of this section, tourist, 27 scenic, historic, or excursion operations are not intercity or 28 commuter passenger service.
+Part 217.7 of Title 49 of the Code of Federal Regulations, over which 5,000,000 or more gross tons of railroad traffic is transported annually, or used for regularly scheduled intercity or commuter rail passenger service, or both.
+For purposes of this section, tourist, scenic, historic, or excursion operations are not intercity or commuter passenger service.

-(3) (A)-"Railroad" means, unless the context otherwise requires, means any form of nonhighway ground transportation that runs

-31 on rails or electromagnetic guideways, including, but not limited

-32 to, both of the following: and is used in connection with the 33 movement of freight.

-34 (i) Commuter or other short-haul railroad passenger service in

-- 35 a metropolitan or suburban area and commuter railroad service. - 36 (ii) High-speed ground transportation systems that connect - 37 metropolitan areas, without regard to whether those systems use

-38 new technologies not associated with traditional railroads.

-(B) "Railroad" does not include rapid transit operations in an urban area that are not connected to the general railroad system of transportation.

-4 (4) "Train" "Freight train" means one or more locomotives 5 coupled with or without cars, requiring an air brake test in 6 accordance with Part 232 or 238 of Title 49 of the Code of Federal 7 Regulations, cars or with one or more freight cars, except during 8 switching operations or where the operation is that of classifying 9 and assembling rail cars within a railroad yard for the purpose of 10 making or breaking up trains.

-11 (5) "Train length" means the total length of a train as measured 12 in linear feet.

-(b) (1) A freight train originating in this state with a train length exceeding 7,500 feet shall not operate on any part of a main line or branch line in this state.

-16 (2) If a freight train originating from outside this state with a 17 train length exceeding 7,500 feet operates in this state and stops 18 to add or remove cars-prior to before its final destination, then it 19 shall reduce its train length to not exceed 7,500 feet while it is 20 stopped to add or remove cars-prior to before its final destination.

-(c) (1) The commission shall enforce subdivision (b).

-(2) A railroad corporation in violation of subdivision (b) shallbe liable as follows:

-(A) A penalty of not less than five thousand dollars (\$5,000)for the first violation.
+- (3) "Railroad" means any form of nonhighway ground transportation that runs on rails and is used in connection with the movement of freight. - (4) "Freight train" means one or more locomotives without cars or with one or more freight cars, except during switching operations or where the operation is that of classifying and assembling rail cars within a railroad yard for the purpose of making or breaking up trains. - (5) "Train length" means the total length of a train as measured in linear feet. - (b) (1) A freight train originating in this state with a train length exceeding 7,500 feet shall not operate on any part of a main line or branch line in this state. - (2) If a freight train originating from outside this state with a train length exceeding 7,500 feet operates in this state and stops to add or remove cars before its final destination, then it shall reduce its train length to not exceed 7,500 feet while it is stopped to add or remove cars before its final destination. - (c) (1) The commission shall enforce subdivision (b). - (2) A railroad corporation in violation of subdivision (b) shall be liable as follows: - (c) As part of a new or existing proceeding, the commission shall adopt rules necessary to implement this section, including, but not limited to, the establishment of the following penalties for railroad corporations that violate this section: - (A) - 33 (1) A penalty of not less than five thousand dollars (\$5,000) for the first violation. - (B)